 For Current Volunteers

-SBK New Volunteer Guide – updated 11/27/2016
+SBK New Volunteer Guide – last updated 10/26/17

 Thanks for your interest in volunteering at the Sacramento Bike Kitchen!
 We welcome volunteers of any skill level.
 The Bike Kitchen is a 100% volunteer-run organization — we depend on the generous efforts of volunteers.
-Your role as a volunteer will be defined by your specific skills and interest, and we regularly have volunteer tasks that require no mechanical experience.
+Your role as a volunteer will be defined by your specific skills and interests, and we regularly have volunteer tasks that require no mechanical experience.

-After you have completed volunteer orientation, signed the SBK Waiver and the Code of Conduct – Safe Space Agreement Acknowledgement Form, you may begin your first shift.
+After you have completed volunteer orientation and signed the SBK Waiver and the Code of Conduct – Safe Space Agreement Acknowledgement Form, you may begin your first shift.
 Simply show up during regular shift hours, check in with the clerk, and ask the manager or shift Volunteer Mentor to provide you a task or train you for your desired position.
 RSVPs or signing up for shifts is not required, but you may let the Volunteer Coordinator know ahead of time which shift you plan to attend.

 If you are interested in clerking, ask the current clerk to provide training.
 You will be able to clerk independently without supervision once the manager has determined that you have received sufficient training.
 This will likely require you working alongside a regular clerk for at least 2 shifts.

 While assisting a patron, the mechanic’s role is that of a teacher and “service adviser”, taking a hands-off approach to the patron’s bike and teaching the patron how the parts work, what the problem is, and how to fix it.
 The patron should be doing the majority of, if not all, the work to fix their bike.
-The mechanic should monitor repair progress on the patron’s bike during the course of the shift, while coordinating with the shift manager for part pricing and project completion.
+The mechanic should monitor repair progress on the patron’s bike during the course of the shift, while coordinating with the shift manager for part pricing.

 Volunteers, especially new volunteers, may desire to not perform formal clerk or mechanic duties, but to instead help with general shop organization and administration.
-Duties will vary depending on current shop needs, but tasks will often include greeting and directing patrons, staffing outreach or Second Saturday events, providing administrative assistance (e.g. collecting donations, purchasing supplies), IT support, or helping to organize and clean the shop.
+Duties will vary depending on current shop needs, but tasks will often include greeting and directing patrons, staffing outreach or Second Saturday events, providing administrative assistance (e.g. collecting donations, purchasing supplies), or helping to organize and clean the shop.

 Ongoing daily tasks that require little or no mechanical experience: